 The various motifs found in architecture, clothing, pottery, dance etc were not simple decorations but they stem from pre-Christian beliefs transmitted from distant ancestors.
-Many of the Pagan symbols were universal, being found around the world before Christianity/ Islam and other religions replaced the system of beliefs.
+Many Pagan symbols are universal, being found around the world before Christianity, Islam and other religions replaced the system of beliefs.

-The most prevalent is the solar motif which is omnipresent in Romanian folk art.
+The most prevalent is the solar motif, which is omnipresent in Romanian folk art.
 The sun circle was a symbol of life, fertility and it was believed to attract positive energy.
 The Pagan beliefs were directly connected to nature, which also implied respect for the surrounding natural environment.
-In Romania, the newly-adopted Christianity continued to coexist along Pagan rituals until today.
+In Romania, Christianity continues to co-exist along Pagan rituals until today.

 The solar motif was found in almost every item of the household, along with other motifs.
-When Christianity appeared, a cross was included in the solar circle.
+When Christianity developed, a cross was included in the solar circle.

 The decorative motifs varied depending on the region.
 When a house lacked exterior decorations, a branch from a pine tree was instead placed above the door in order to protect the household.

 Unbeknownst to many is the fact that the old peasant houses carry astronomical symbols hundreds and thousands of years old.

 The supporting poles of the pridvor (front porch) iwere often sculpted into the “twisted rope”, the symbol of infinity which is protected the household and connected the earth to the infinite sky.